PhaserEditor2D/starter-template-customfonts/README.md

 For doing this, I created the `fontsloader` plugin, in the `phasereditor2d-plugins` folder.
 Look in the `phasereditor2d.config.json` file I configured the plugins path to `phasereditor2d-plugins`.

 Here I'm not going to explain how the Phaser Editor 2D plugins work.
-But you can take a look to the files in the plugin.
+But you can take a look at the files in the plugin.
 What it does is:

 * Load the styles with the font definitions (`phasereditor2d-plugins/fontsloader/`).
 It `@import` the same `fonts.css` file of the game.